wkeese/old-api-viewer/README.txt

 is set by the class tree generator), and should be in the order in which you want the modules to appear within the class tree.

+A note: the _base_url is important; you should not leave it as an empty string.
+Essentially all of the system uses that to generate things like permalinks, and because you can get a specific piece of documentation via rewrite rules, you will need to make sure that is filled.
+It should be an absolute base URL and not a relative one (i.e. always start with "/").

 If you are just running the site with the included XML files, that should be all there is to running the site; just hit your vhost and go.